OfficeDev/microsoft-teams-sample-complete-node/README.md

 # What it is

-At a high level, this project is written in Typescript, built to run a Node server, uses Gulp to run its build steps, runs a Typescript linting tool to keep the code uniform, and uses the BotFramework to handle the bot's requests and responses.
-This project is designed to be run in VSCode using its debugger in order to leverage breakpoints in Typescript.
+At a high level, this project is written in TypeScript, built to run a Node server, uses Gulp to run its build steps, runs a TypeScript linting tool to keep the code uniform, and uses the BotFramework to handle the bot's requests and responses.
+This project is designed to be run in VSCode using its debugger in order to leverage breakpoints in TypeScript.
 Most directories will hold a README file which will describe what the files within that directory do.

 The easiest way to get started is to follow the steps listed in the "Steps to get started running the Bot Emulator".
 Once this is complete and running, the easiest way to add your own content is to create a new dialog in src/dialogs by copying one from src/dialogs/examples, change it accordingly, and then instantiate it with the others in the RootDialog.ts.

 # General Architecture

-Most Typescript files that need to be transpiled (and the bulk of the project) reside in the src directory.
+Most TypeScript files that need to be transpiled (and the bulk of the project) reside in the src directory.
 Most files outside of the src directory are static files used for either configuration or for providing static resources to tabs, e.g. images and html.
 At build time, Gulp will transpile everything in the src directory and place these transpiled files into a build directory.
 Gulp will also move a few static files into this new build directory.
 Because of this, it is recommended that nothing be changed by a developer in the build directory.
 All changes should be done on the "source" files so rebuilding the project will update the build directory.

 The general flow for using this template is to copy/paste/create/build on the example dialogs in the src/dialogs/examples directory, but to put your newly created dialogs outside of the src/dialogs/examples directory (either parallel to the src/dialogs/examples directory or in new directories of your own).
 In this way, your dialogs do not coexist with the example dialogs so if the time comes to delete the examples, one can simply delete the src/dialogs/examples directory.
 More information on how to create new dialogs and add to this project can be found in the file src/dialogs/README.md in the "Creating a New Dialog" section.